Humans must flock to rescue plastic-contaminated seabirds from pollution

 Supporting the charity

-Acre recently organised its 2023 Sustainable Drinks event, hosting leaders in sustainability from around the world.
+Acre recently organized its 2023 Sustainable Drinks event, hosting leaders in sustainability from around the world.
 This year the event, in its sixth year, was held at the Sky Garden in London where 150 of the industry changemakers gathered to connect around sustainability and visions/solutions for a better future, raising funds for Ocean Generation.

 As a purposeful business itself, Acre through its Foundation, B-Corp commitments and internal sustainability initiatives seeks to address its own impacts on our environment and society, whilst seeking to create systemic change by activating people’s potential through the services it provides to clients.